Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 At the end of the project when the product is delivered, the source code of our software will be released to the public.
 Other users have the rights to use, study, change, and distribute the software to anyone for any purpose.

 **Platform compatibility**
-The requirement is verified by tesing the software on different Operating System platforms.
+The requirement is verified by testing the software on different Operating System platforms.
 We have already tested our software prototype on different system platforms, including: Microsoft Windows 10 Professional, MacOS Catalina 10.15.5, Linux Manjaro 20.0.3, Linux Ubuntu 20.04 LTS.

 **Reliability**
 General UI tests and unit tests have been implemented to guarantee the reliability of the software.
-Constant manual testings are carried out by all members to spot bugs and abnormal behaviours.
+Constant manual testing are carried out by all members to spot bugs and abnormal behaviours.
 Errors and crashes are also logged for future debugging.

 **Security**
 Input sanitization will be implemented to filter out invalid or potential malicious input from users.
 This will be verified through unit tests.